koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/quick-start.md

 ```

 ## How to delete keys?
-In LSM trees, the deletions are handled by upserting key/value with deleted flag.
-Later on, during the compaction stage, the actual deletion happens.
-ZoneTree does not implement this flag format by default.
-It lets the user to define the suitable deletion flag themselves.
-For example, the deletion flag might be defined by user as -1 for int values.
-If user wants to use any int value as a valid record, then the value-type should be changed.
-For example, one can define the following struct and use this type as a value-type.
+In Log-Structured Merge (LSM) trees, deletions are managed by upserting a key/value pair with a deletion marker.
+The actual removal of the data occurs during the compaction stage.
+In ZoneTree, by default, the system assumes that the default values indicate deletion.
+However, you can customize this behavior by defining a specific deletion flag, such as using -1 for integer values or completely disable deletion by calling DisableDeletion method.

+### Custom Deletion Flag
+If you need more control over how deletions are handled, you can define a custom structure to represent your values and their deletion status.
+For example:

 ```c#
 [StructLayout(LayoutKind.Sequential)]
 struct MyDeletableValueType {